petar-ceho/nnfs_book/README.md

 Currently maxpool(2d,3d) are fully implemented with parameters f(filter size) and stride,if we take an input[m,n_h_prev,n_w_prev,nc] the output is gonna be [m,nh,nw,nc],nh/nw are calcuated
 ((n_h_prev-f)/stride)+1

-Test are written the same way as conv tests,by performing forward/backward pass in pytorch and our maxpool layers with same input/params and comparing the output values and grad values with np.allclose()
+Test are written the same way as conv tests,by performing forward/backward pass in pytorch and our maxpool layers with same input/params and comparing the output values and gradients  with np.allclose()

 code example maxpool3d:
 ```python